-Due to the high volume of violent incidents within the City of Killeen, Texas, and only one paid staff member dedicated to providing victim services, there is a tremendous need for victim-related services that address the unique needs of each individual case and an additional paid staff member to assist with providing victim-related services.
-Services provided through this project would include immediate access to crisis intervention and support, access to emergency financial assistance related to medical, transportation, food, lodging, clothing, and safety needs of victims, and immediate access to counseling.
-Although victims of violent crime are eligible to apply for financial assistance through the Crime Victim Compensation program administered by the Texas Office of the Attorney General, not all victims are eligible to receive benefits and the length of time required to complete the application process, eligibility review, and determination of appropriate benefits may hinder victim's ability to immediately access appropriate medical or dental care.
-Victim may also experience delay in receiving trauma-informed counseling.
-An additional need to be addressed within the project is the limited access that victims may encounter because there is only one paid staff member responsible for applying services and supervising volunteer staff.
-There are very limited financial resources available within the City of Killeen that would allow paid staff and volunteers to enhance and expand their knowledge in the victim services field, while ensuring that most current practices and policies regarding victim services are actively in place.
+Due to the high volume of violent incidents within the City of Killeen, there is a continuous and tremendous need for victim-related services; we currently only have one City of Killeen paid staff member dedicated to providing victim services.
+A continued need to be addressed within the project is the limited access that victims may encounter because there is only one paid staff member responsible for applying services and supervising volunteer staff.
+The additional staff member (victim services clerk) assists with providing these victim-related services and is greatly needed in order to continue to provide more victim-centered services.
+Services provided through this project would include immediate access to crisis intervention and support, access to emergency financial assistance related to transportation, food, lodging, clothing, safety needs of victims, and immediate access to counseling.
+Additionally, although victims of violent crime are eligible to apply for financial assistance through the Crime Victim Compensation program administered by the Texas Office of the Attorney General, not all victims are eligible to receive benefits and the length of time required to complete the application process, eligibility review, and determination of appropriate benefits may hinder victim's ability to immediately access appropriate assistance; victims may also experience delay in receiving trauma-informed counseling.
+And finally, there are very limited financial resources available within the City of Killeen that would allow paid staff and volunteers to enhance and expand their knowledge in the victim services field, while ensuring that most current practices and policies regarding victim services are actively in place.
 Funding from this grant would allow all of these issues to be appropriately addressed.